niravb1992/custom-upload/README.md

 		/*
 		This is the selector for the <input type="file"/> element inside your #myuploader element.
-By default, this is assumed to have the class 'prettyupload-uploader'.
+By default, this is assumed to be '.prettyupload-uploader'.
 		*/
 		actualButton: '#uploader',

 		/*
 		This is the selector for the element inside your #myuploader element that is clicked to open the file chooser.
-By default, this is assumed to be an element with the class 'prettyupload-trigger'.
+By default, this is assumed to be '.prettyupload-trigger'.
 		*/
 		visibleButton: '#trigger',